techidaily/site-windows11/source/_posts/fixing-a-faulty-windows-11-temporary-storage.md

  Windows might display the "make sure your temp folder is valid" error if the installer contains malware.
 In this case, re-download the app from the developer's official website and stay away from pirated software, as it may contain hidden malware.

- If you think your PC is infected, be sure to[perform an offline scan with Microsoft Defender](https://www.makeuseof.com/how-to-remove-malware-using-microsoft-defenders-offline-scan/) to ensure nothing is lurking in your PC.
+ If you think your PC is infected, be sure to [perform an offline scan with Microsoft Defender](https://www.makeuseof.com/how-to-remove-malware-using-microsoft-defenders-offline-scan/) to ensure nothing is lurking in your PC.

 ## 7\.
 Reset Your Computer

- If nothing worked until now, and you can’t install anything on your computer, you should[reset your computer](https://www.makeuseof.com/windows-11-factory-reset-without-admin-password/) .
+ If nothing worked until now, and you can’t install anything on your computer, you should [reset your computer](https://www.makeuseof.com/windows-11-factory-reset-without-admin-password/) .
 Fortunately, Windows allows you to use the**Cloud download** option, so you can keep your files while it removes all third-party apps on your computer.

 ![Reset Windows 11](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/02/reset-windows-1.jpg)